 As I’m sure you were also told, “to get money you need to get a job.”
 That’s what my university guidance counselor advised.
 Study hard, and find a nice corporate role then you’ll be set for life.
 That’s what my parent’s generation did, and for the most part, it worked out alright.

 But times are changing.
-The internet has exploded in popularity, and with it a comes a whole new set of opportunities.
+The internet has exploded in popularity, and with it a comes a whole new set of travel jobs and opportunities.
 Jobs that you can do online.
 You can now work from anywhere, which has sparked a whole new movement.

 Sounds great right?